NLGA Partners Program

 one time.
 Partners Program benefits are subject to change.

-For more information on the NLGA Partners Program and other opportunities with NLGA, contact Jennifer Slyby, NLGA Associate Director, at (859) 283-1400 or jslyby@nlga.us.
+For more information on the NLGA Partners Program and other opportunities with NLGA, contact Kellie Rittershausen at (859) 283-1400 or kritters@nlga.us.

 "NLGA brings together the seconds-in-command of the states and territories,